madan712/autosuggest-input-box/README.md

 # A simple react auto suggest input box

-A simple baisc auto suggest input box for react form, just pass the list of suggestions and get the selected value in react state for futher processing.
+This is a simple, basic auto-suggest input box for React forms.
+To use it, simply pass in a list of suggestions and retrieve the selected value using a callback function.
+This component is compatible with TypeScript as well.

-Please see the [`DEMO`](https://stackutils.com/#/autosuggest){:target="\_blank" rel="noopener"} here
+Please see the [`DEMO`]( https://stackutils.com/#/autosuggest) here

 ## Install